DataBiosphere/kernel-service-poc/local-dev/README.md

 ```
 skaffold run
 ```
-Or by using IntelliJ's Cloud Code integration, which will auto-detect the generated skaffold.yaml file.
+or by using IntelliJ's Cloud Code integration, which will auto-detect the generated skaffold.yaml file.